nwutils/nw-vue-cli-example/README.md

   * Import Linting

-## Why is this in Alpha?
+## Why is this in Beta?
 When will this be ready?

-It is recommended to use the 1.x version of this boilerplate until Vue 3 compatibility can be resolved for these:

-* Unit testing (Jest) does not work:
-  * Vue Test-Utils 2 - Soon to be released
-    * Jest-Serializer-Vue-TJW (snapshot testing) - Waiting on VTU2
+* The `vue-3` branch is using an RC version of Vue-Test-Utils and still has an error that occurs when ran.
+* It also has a lint warning that should not occur, but does.
+* Other than this, it functions the same as the `vue-2` branch.

 *Does this work for web or just desktop?*